Two-Item Tuesday: Geary in S.F. and Grand in Alameda

 Note: GJEL Accident Attorneys regularly sponsors coverage on Streetsblog San Francisco and Streetsblog California.
 Unless noted in the story, GJEL Accident Attorneys is not consulted for the content or editorial direction of the sponsored content.

 There are two upcoming and important hearings that could benefit from advocate input, one on Geary in San Francisco and the other in Alameda on Grand.
 First, Geary, where merchants are again trying to water down a years-long safety project for improved bus service and safety.

 From advocate Cyrus Hall, who reached out to Streetsblog:

 We just launched an effort to support an upcoming vote this June at the SFMTA Board on transit-only lanes on Geary between Stanyan and 34th Ave.
 The background are some D1 merchants are once again trying to stall out the project, as they have been for a decade now.
 We've heard some rumblings that their pressure campaign was making some Board members nervous, and had reached Mayor Breed's attention.

-As such, we’re pushing back with a rider campaign, aiming to remind decision makers that over 50 percent of the people moving along Geary do so on the bus, not in cars, and that they deserve fast and safe service.
-We’ve put up a website at and we’re running an Action Network letter campaign. fastersafergeary.org
+As such, we're pushing back with a rider campaign, aiming to remind decision makers that over 50 percent of the people moving along Geary do so on the bus, not in cars, and that they deserve fast and safe service.
+We've put up a website at https://fastersafergeary.org and we're running an Action Network letter campaign.

 Improvements east of Stanyan gave us a Geary that is 18 percent faster for the 38/38R, and safer, with an 81 percent drop in excessive speeding.
 The city has a plan to bring these benefits to the next stretch of Geary, from Stanyan to 34th ave, and we support this!